ORS 279C.533

 (2)

-A state contracting agency shall provide in each public improvement contract for which the contract price exceeds $3 million that the contractor shall:
+A qualifying agency shall provide in each public improvement contract for which the contract price exceeds $3 million that the contractor shall:

 (a)

-Employ apprentices to perform 12 percent of the work hours that workers in apprenticeable occupations perform on the public improvement; and
+Employ apprentices to perform 12 percent or more of the work hours that workers in apprenticeable occupations perform for each contract on the public improvement; and

 (b)

-Require in each subcontract for which the contract price exceeds the lesser of $1 million or 25 percent of the price of the contract that the subcontractor employ apprentices to perform 12 percent of the work hours that workers in apprenticeable occupations perform on the subcontract.
+Require in each subcontract with a contract price of $750,000 or more that the subcontractor employ apprentices to perform 12 percent or more of the work hours that workers in apprenticeable occupations perform on the subcontract.

 (3)